YveilCavenhoc/Test1/README.md

 	local PlatOffset = 0

-	if UIS:IsKeyDown(Enum.KeyCode.LeftControl) then
+	if UIS:IsKeyDown(Enum.KeyCode.Z) then
 		PlatOffset += -.4
 	end
-	if UIS:IsKeyDown(Enum.KeyCode.E) then
+	if UIS:IsKeyDown(Enum.KeyCode.X) then
 		PlatOffset += 1
 	end